-- To have adequate network to cater to sudden load growth in the state. - ➤ To provide adequate network in remote areas to cater to the requirement of consumers being inducted through Rajiv Gandhi Gramin Vidyut Yozana (RGGVY) and Biju Gramya Jyoti Yozana (BGJY). - Facing the future competition from Private Sectors. - ➤ Old and over loaded transmission network with frequent insulator failure, jumper & conductor snapping and bursting of equipment such as current transformers, Potential transformers and Lightning Arresters. - ➤ Moving small CGPs connected at 33 kV and 11 kV. - ➤ Reducing Transmission loss which is hovering over around 4.5% to 5%. - > Time and cost efficient Project completion. - Mitigating ROW issues. - ➤ Developing a strong balance sheet for mobilization of funds to meet the huge investment requirements in transmission sector including financing for unviable projects in certain areas. - > Having a skilled work force.
+- > To have adequate network to cater to sudden load growth in the state. - ➤ To provide adequate network in remote areas to cater to the demand of consumers being inducted through Rajiv Gandhi Grameen Vidyutikaran Yojana (RGGVY) and Biju Grama Jyoti Yojana (BGJY). - > To face the future competition from Private Sectors. - Planned and phase wise replacement of old and overloaded transmission network with frequent insulator failure, jumper & conductor snapping and bursting of equipments such as Current Transformers, Potential Transformers and Lightning Arresters. - Minimise loss of business due to moving away of small CGPs connected at 33 kV and11 kV from OPTCL network. - ➤ Reduce Transmission loss, which is hovering around 4.5% to 5%. - > Time and cost efficient Project completion. - > To mitigate ROW issues. - To develop a strong balance sheet for mobilization of funds to meet the huge investment requirements in transmission sector including financing for unviable projects in certain areas. - To have a skilled work force.